hcavarsan/pipedash/README.md

 ## Contributing

-This is an open source project.
-Bug reports, feature requests, and pull requests are welcome.
-If there's a specific CI/CD provider that would be useful, opening an issue or contributing a plugin implementation would be helpful.
+Bug reports, feature requests, and PRs are welcome.
+If you need a specific CI/CD provider, open an issue or submit a plugin implementation.

-No formal contribution guidelines yet since the project is still finding its shape.
+No formal guidelines yet—the project's still taking shape.

 ## License